pqian11/fragment-completion/README.md

 ## Plot figures

-The `analysis` folder contains the code and data for generating the figures in t he paper.
-The following commands run the plotting scripts and generate figures i n the `figs` folder.
+The `analysis` folder contains the code and data for generating the figures in the paper.
+The following commands run the plotting scripts and generate figures in the `figs` folder.

 ```
 cd analysis